temez26/PHP-alkowebsite/README.md

 The script executes the following steps:

-Fetch the XLSX file.
+1.Fetch the XLSX file.
-Convert the XLSX file to a CSV file.
+2.Convert the XLSX file to a CSV file.
-Extract the date from the CSV file.
+3.Extract the date from the CSV file.